How to Manage Salesforce Licensing in Certero

 1. Configure the Salesforce connector

-1. Navigate to the Connectors area of the platform.
+1. Navigate to the Connectors area.

 2. Create a new Salesforce connector.